lionheart/requests-cloudkit/README.rst

 Support
 -------

-If you like this library, or need help implementing it, send us an email: hi@lionheartsw.com.
+If you like this library, or need help implementing it, just send us an email: hi@lionheartsw.com.

 License
 -------